XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 Green Communication, Energy Harvesting, Physical Layer Security, Cooperative Communication, Cognitive Radio Networks

 ## Services
+TPC for IEEE ICC'20 - MWN Symposium
-Reviewers for IEEE/ACM Transactions on Networking, IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Vehicular Technology, IEEE Access, and so on.
+Reviewers for IEEE/ACM Transactions on Networking, IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Vehicular Technology, and so on.

 ## Honors and rewards